 The program takes up about 8MB of hard disk space, not a lot by today's standards.

 Even more of an advantage is that saved crosswords only take up 7 or 8 kilobytes each; hence they won’t clog up your hard

-disk and you can store plenty of them on a single floppy.
+disk and you can store plenty of them on a single disc.

 Sympathy provides a number of commonly used grids, blocked and barred, and these